Committed to preserving and promoting community banks, their franchise values and the communities they serve...

 In 1980 a small group of like-minded independent bankers banded together to charter the Arkansas Independent Bankers Association.
 These pioneers in Arkansas banking represented some 65 independent community banks throughout our State.
 In 1993 the name of the association was officially changed to the Arkansas Community Bankers Association.
 In May 1995 the membership voted to allow Arkansas based thrifts to be members of ACB.
 Today ACB serves all community banks and thrifts in Arkansas.

 ACB created its niche in the bank products and services arena.
-Today, Community Bank Services, Inc. endorses or promotes over 35 bank product and service solution providers offering hundreds of products and services to our member banks.
+Today, Community Bank Services, Inc. endorses or promotes over 35 Preferred Solutions Providers and Associate Members offering hundreds of products, services and solutions to our member banks.
 The annual volume purchased by the participating banks exceeds $375 million.

 ACB was instrumental in the organization and chartering of the Arkansas Bankers’ Bank in 1990.
 The purpose was to create and provide an alternative source for correspondent banking services for independent community banks.
 It was the sixteenth bankers’ bank to be organized in the country and the first to over subscribe its stock offering.
 The Arkansas Bankers’ Bank was the forerunner to the First National Bankers’ Bank.